Semitoric families: Comparison of the systems in and using the height invariant

 \subsection{Comparison between the two systems}

 A representative of the marked semitoric polygon of each of these two systems is shown in Figure \ref{fig:poly_comparison}; we see that the corresponding representatives of the unmarked semitoric polygons coincide if and only if in which case all representatives coincide.
-If one of these equalities does not hold, the unmarked semitoric polygons are distinct and the systems are not isomorphic.
 Hence we now assume that this equation is satisfied.